tramlinehq/store-quirks/README.md

 Also see: [Can you revert to an older version of the app if the current version (being phased) has a bug?](#can-you-revert-to-an-older-version-of-the-app-if-the-current-version-being-phased-has-a-bug)

-The fact that you cannot do this **during a phased rollout** isn’t explicitly documented, but the clues above are enough evidence to suggest the impossibility of it.

-### Can I swap a build after a release has been reviewed but has not been submitted for sale?
+### Can I update a build after a release has been reviewed but has not been released to users (not in `READY_FOR_SALE`)?

 This cannot be done.
-The build can only be swapped before submission for review.
+The build can only be updated before submission for review.
 After which you have to explicitly cancel the release and make a new one to be able to change builds.

 ![cancel release](img/cancel_release.png)

 ## [Google Play Store](https://play.google.com/console/u/0/developers) 🤖

-### Can I swap a build for an active staged rollout?
+### Can I update a build on a running staged rollout?

-What Play Store does here is that it appears to immediately set the current release to be in a `Not Live` state and the new one is sort-of auto-promoted to whatever release state it was in previously.
+Play Store allows you to create a new release on the Production track while another is being rolled out.
+It immediately sets the current release to be in a `Not Live` state when the new one is promoted to be the live.

 ### During a staged rollout, what version is presented to users downloading for the 1st time?